kavanase/vaspup2.0/README.md

 of `NPAR` = # of cores / (`NCORE` * `KPAR`).
 So ideally these parameters should be set so that `NPAR` is a factor of the `NBANDS` increment in the `CONFIG` file.

+##### `syntax error`
+If `data-converge` gives the output `(standard_in) 1: syntax error`, then it means that `vaspup2.0` is having trouble parsing some or all of the calculation results.
+Typically, this means that some or all of the calculations failed, and so the solution is to look at the output files of the calculations and decide what needs to be changed for the caculations to be successful (e.g. reduce `NCORE` in `INCAR` to avoid parallelisation errors, increase `job` CPU hours to allow calculation to converge in time etc.), then re-run `generate-converge`.
+Also, if only some of the calculations failed, it is usually obvious from the output of `data-converge` in this case (Hint: they're the ones with batshit crazy energies), now go fix those calculations!

 ## Installation

 Installation is quite simple, just clone this git repository and update your `PATH` to include the